Illusory truth effect: Hindsight bias

-In a 1997 study, Ralph Hertwig, Gerd Gigerenzer, and Ulrich Hoffrage linked the truth effect to the phenomenon known as "hindsight bias", described as a situation in which the recollection of confidence is skewed after the truth or falsity has been received.
-They have described the truth effect (which they call "the reiteration effect") as a subset of hindsight bias.
+In a 1997 study, Ralph Hertwig, Gerd Gigerenzer, and Ulrich Hoffrage linked the illusory truth effect to the phenomenon known as "hindsight bias", described as a situation in which the recollection of confidence is skewed after the truth or falsity has been received.
+They have described the effect (which they call "the reiteration effect") as a subset of hindsight bias.

 Other studies

 In a 1979 study, participants were told that repeated statements were no more likely to be true than unrepeated ones.
 Despite this warning, the participants perceived repeated statements as being more true than unrepeated ones.

 Studies in 1981 and 1983 showed that information deriving from recent experience tends to be viewed as "more fluent and familiar" than new experience.
 A 2011 study by Jason D. Ozubko and Jonathan Fugelsang built on this finding by demonstrating that, generally speaking, information retrieved from memory is "more fluent or familiar than when it was first learned" and thus produces an illusion of truth.
 The effect grew even more pronounced when statements were repeated twice and yet more pronounced when they were repeated four times.
 The researchers thus concluded that memory retrieval is a powerful method for increasing the so-called validity of statements and that the illusion of truth is an effect that can be observed without directly polling the factual statements in question.

 A 1992 study by Ian Maynard Begg, Ann Anas, and Suzanne Farinacci suggested that a statement will seem true if the information seems familiar.

 A 2012 experiment by Danielle C. Polage showed that some participants exposed to false news stories would go on to have false memories.
 The conclusion was that repetitive false claims increase believability and may also result in errors.

 In a 2014 study, Eryn J. Newman, Mevagh Sanson, Emily K. Miller, Adele Quigley-McBride, Jeffrey L. Foster, Daniel M. Bernstein, and Maryanne Garry asked participants to judge the truth of statements attributed to various people, some of whose names were easier to pronounce than others.
 Consistently, statements by persons with easily pronounced names were viewed as being more truthful than those with names that were harder to pronounce.
 The researchers' conclusion was that subjective, tangential properties such as ease of processing can matter when people evaluate sourced information.